srcshelton/docker-gentoo-build/README.md

 `gentoo-base`
- * Intermediate stage3 with with a new @system installed to a build-root, committed by running `gentoo-init` rather than built from a docker Dockerfile file;
+ * Intermediate stage3 with with a new @system installed to a build-root, committed by running `gentoo-init` rather than built from a Containerfile file;

 `gentoo-build`
  * `@system` deployment relocated to the container root, ready to be used as